Dharanesh-BM/Video-Project-Tracker/README.md

 Make sure to configure your environment variables for production.

-🚀 Clicke here to view the live preview of the website : [Live preview](https://video-project-tracker.netlify.app/)
+🚀 Clicke here to view the live preview of the website : [Live preview Netlify](https://video-project-tracker.netlify.app/) | [Vercel](https://video-project-tracker.vercel.app/)